OGGM/oggm/docs/download-projections.rst

 *Lilian Schuster, Patrick Schmitt, Anouk Vlug, & Fabien Maussion.
 (2023).
 OGGM/oggm-standard-projections-csv-files: v1.0 (v1.0).
 Zenodo. https://doi.org/10.5281/zenodo.8286065*

 In addition, please cite OGGM (Maussion et al., 2019) and the specific OGGM version as specified in the OGGM documentation: :ref:`citing-oggm`.
+The data for the CMIP6 GCMs until 2100 is also described in `Zekollari et al. (2024) <https://doi.org/10.5194/egusphere-2024-1013>`_.

 We also recommend to refer to the CMIP option that you are using (references are listed in the data repository).